SapienzaNLP/mwsd-datasets/README.md

 For example, if I am in `/home/user/multilingual_wsd_wn_v1.0` which has  `config/` as subfolder.
 I need to be sure that any path written in the aforementioned files is reachable from `/home/user/multilingual_wsd_wn_v1.0`.

+#### BabelNet To WordNet mapping
+In case you need to have a mapping between BabelNet offsets and WordNet offsets you can compute it by running `java -jar babelnet_mapping_4.0.jar -build_bn2wn_map /path/to/output/file.txt` This wil generate a tab-separated file having in the first column a BabelNet offset ID and in the subsequent columns the corresponding WordNet (version 3.0) offsets.

 ## Data
 Each package is structured as follows: